 The Plan is funded by monthly contributions from participating employers, paid on behalf of eligible active employees.
 A list of participating employers is available from the Administrative Office.
 The amount of the contribution is determined by the Board of Trustees of The Teamsters Life Insurance Trust Fund acting under the authority of collective bargaining agreements.
 In some cases, as described beginning on page 7, employees may be able to self pay for a period of time when they are not covered by employer contributions.
 Assets of the Plan are held in trust and benefits are funded through The Teamsters Life Insurance Trust Fund.
 Eligibility for benefits under the Plan (except in circumstances where you are entitled to extended coverage or coverage through self payment) depends on continued receipt of employer contributions on your behalf.
 If your employer stops making contributions to The Teamsters Life Insurance Trust Fund, you lose your eligibility for Active Plan benefits.
-Further, as noted on page 11, unless your employer agreed to the Trust's withdrawal liability provisions, you lose your right to retiree plan benefits if your employer (or a successor thereto) stops making Active Plan contributions to the Trust, even if you retired before your employer ceased making contributions.
+Further, as noted on page 12, you lose your right to retiree plan benefits if your employer (or a successor thereto) stops making Active Plan contributions to the Trust, even if you retired before your employer ceased making contributions.
 In addition, the Trust's obligation to provide benefits is limited to the extent that the collective bargaining agreements provide for funding of the Trust sufficient to provide benefits.